 Crimes that involve child pornography are very aggressively investigated and prosecuted by the federal government.
 Federal law prohibits the possession, distribution, sale, and production of pornographic material that portrays a person who is under 18 years old.
 Defendants who are convicted of a child pornography-related offense are required to enroll and maintain their personal information in the federal sex offender registry, in addition to facing significant prison time.

 Drug-related offenses may be prosecuted at the state and federal level.
-Trafficking cases are more likely to be prosecuted in federal court while most drug possession cases are processed by state courts.
+Drug Trafficking cases are more likely to be prosecuted in Broward County federal court while most drug possession cases are processed by Florida state courts.
 Federal law prohibits delivering illegal controlled substances as well as conspiring to deliver an illegal controlled substance.
 Cases that involve manufacturing and distributing drugs are also more likely to be prosecuted by the federal government.
 In addition to “street” drugs, prescription drugs have also become of increasing concern to federal law enforcement and prosecutors.
 Florida has grown increasingly notorious for its methadone clinics and has come under heightened scrutiny for its high volume of prescription drug-related offenses.